-NOTE: Ensure that no electrically conductive particles lodge between the adapter and SD sensor.
+Note: It is important that no electrically conductive particles lodge between the adapter and sensor.
 There is a thin braze joint around the sides of the SD sensor and is electrically connected to the sensing element.
 Contact to the sides with any electrically conductive material will cause a short.
-It is also important that the sensor leads do not touch any part of the hex head.